Orbital elements: Element Animations

+Animation with constant semi-minor axis and changing eccentricity.
+The semi-minor axis is made negative when e exceeds 1.

 Rotation-describing elements

 In this diagram, the orbital plane (yellow) intersects a reference plane (gray).
 For Earth-orbiting satellites, the reference plane is usually the Earth's equatorial plane, and for satellites in solar orbits it is the ecliptic plane.
 The intersection is called the line of nodes, as it connects the reference body (the primary) with the ascending and descending nodes.
 The reference body and the vernal point (♈︎) establish a reference direction and, together with the reference plane, they establish a reference frame.

 Three parameters are required to describe the orientation of the plane of the orbit and the orientation of the orbit within that plane.